Conel Hugh O'Donel Alexander: Bletchley Park and GCHQ

 In February 1940, Alexander arrived at Bletchley Park, the British codebreaking centre during the Second World War.
 He joined Hut 6, the section tasked with breaking German Army and Air Force Enigma messages.
 In 1941, Alexander transferred to Hut 8, the corresponding hut working on Naval Enigma.

 He became deputy head of Hut 8 under Alan Turing.
 Alexander was more involved with the day-to-day operations of the hut than Turing, and, while Turing was visiting the United States, Alexander formally became the head of Hut 8 circa November 1942.
 Other senior colleagues included Stuart Milner-Barry, Gordon Welchman, and Harry Golombek.
 In October 1944, Alexander was transferred to work on the Japanese JN-25 code.

-In mid-1946, Alexander joined GCHQ (under the control of the Foreign Office), which was the post-war successor organisation to the Government Code and Cypher School (GC&CS) at Bletchley Park.
+In mid-1946, Alexander joined GCHQ (under the control of the Foreign Office), which was the post-war successor organisation to the Government Code and Cypher School at Bletchley Park.
 By 1949, he had been promoted to the head of "Section H" (cryptanalysis), a post he retained until his retirement in 1971.
 He was appointed Officer of the Order of the British Empire in the 1946 New Year Honours, Commander of the Order of the British Empire in the 1955 New Year Honours and Companion of the Order of St Michael and St George in the 1970 New Year Honours.

 MI5's Peter Wright, in his 1987 best-selling book Spycatcher: The Candid Autobiography of a Senior Intelligence Officer, wrote about Alexander's assistance to MI5 in the ongoing Venona project, as well as other important mutual cooperation between the two organizations, which broke down previous barriers to progress.
 "Any help is gratefully received in this department", Alexander told Wright, and that proved the case from then on.
 Wright also lauded Alexander's professionalism, and opined that the exceptional mental demands of his cryptanalytical career and chess hobby likely contributed to Alexander's early death at age 64, despite his healthy lifestyle.